Saint-Mark Basilica in Venice Italy: The BuildingThis new church was half-destroyed by fire in an outbreak against the Doge in 976.

 The body was rediscovered in 1094.

-« At the corner nearest the Ducal Palace are four quaint figures also in red porphyry, which are supposed to represent four emperors who shared the Byzantine throne contemporaneously in the eleventh century, 1068-70—Romano IV., Michele Ducas, and his brothers Andronico and Constantino—as their images appear thus on coins of the period.
+« At the corner nearest the Doge's Palace are four quaint figures also in red porphyry, which are supposed to represent four emperors who shared the Byzantine throne contemporaneously in the eleventh century, 1068-70—Romano IV., Michele Ducas, and his brothers Andronico and Constantino—as their images appear thus on coins of the period.

 But a different origin has often been ascribed to the pillar.

 […] Originally, therefore, let us always bear in mind, S. Mark's was a simple Basilica, to which an atrio-narthex and transepts were in course added, so as to give it the form of a cross.

 It was towards the close of the tenth century that the great church we see to-day—the greatest Byzantine building that remains in our possession in Europe, for the Pagans still hold S. Sophia—was begun.

 For near a hundred years it was built stone by stone, pillar by pillar, capital by capital, dome by dome, by Byzantine artists.
 And substantially what we see today is that Byzantine church.

 […] The facade rises in two sections, the lower forming a projecting portico of five doubly-recessed round arches, through each of which the church may be entered.

 The main body of the church is of the eleventh century, the gothic additions of the fourteenth, and the restored mosaics of the seventeenth.

 Over the central door of the portico stand the four famous Bronze (once gilt) Horses, brought from Constantinople by the Venetians after the fourth Crusade, snatched, as it were, as portion of their share of the plunder derived from the insensate destruction committed by the crusaders there (1204).